 Resume Assistant - LinkedIn features

-If you don't see Resume Assistant, it's likely the rollout has not reached you yet, as we are staging it gradually.
+Resume Assistant is part of an Office 365 subscription.
+If you're a subscriber and you don't see Resume Assistant, it might not yet be available in your location.
 There are other factors that affect availability; jump down to Not seeing Resume Assistant? for details.

 Starting Resume Assistant

 Open Resume Assistant by going to Review > Resume Assistant (The first time you do this, click Get started in the pane).

 Type the role you're interested in, such as project manager, and optionally, an industry, such as computer software.
 Click See examples, and Resume Assistant shows you work experience descriptions you can use as inspiration for writing your own description.